-The ability to prove that you were the victim of a surgical error is difficult without legal representation.
+The ability to prove that you were a medical malpractice victim is difficult without legal representation.
 Doctors may be hesitant to speak out against one other.
 Staff may fear losing their jobs or even their professional licenses if they admit a mistake.

 The negligent medical facility may try to convince you that what happened was an expected or routine risk when in fact it was not.
 Hospital administrators do not want the negative attention that a lawsuit can bring.
 Their reputation, as well as finances, are on the line.

-A lawyer who is experienced with medical cases knows what questions to ask.
+A Washington, DC medical malpractice lawyer who is experienced with surgical errors knows what questions to ask.
 They know what it takes for paperwork, documentation, as well as eyewitness testimony to be released.
 A subpoena, search warrant, or other types of legal action may need to take place to discover the full nature of your surgical error.

 At Regan Zambri Long, our attorneys will help you seek the compensation that you deserve.
 Many personal injury cases like surgical errors settle outside of court.
 We are prepared and experienced with going to trial if that means getting the best results for you.

 The most serious surgical errors result in death or your loved one needing 24/7 care.
 The gravity of these types of outcomes should be reflected in your settlement.
-With these cases, you or your family may also receive compensation for:
+Our recent case results speak for themselves.
+We work hard to pursue justice for our clients.

-Under most jurisdictions, you have a limited amount of time to pursue a legal claim for a surgical error.
+Under most jurisdictions, you have a limited amount of time to pursue a legal claim.
 The Washington, DC statute of limitations sets forth the amount of time you have to pursue such a legal case.

-Typically, the clock starts ticking the day the surgical error occurred or when the patient was made aware of/discovered the error.
-However, there are many factors at play in surgical error cases, including if death resulted.
+Typically, the clock starts ticking the day the error occurred or when the patient was made aware of the mistake.
+However, there are many factors at play in medical malpractice claims, especially if death was involved.

-As soon as you suspect that you or a loved one were the victims of a surgical error, you should contact an experienced surgical error attorney.
+As soon as you suspect that you or a loved one were the victims of a surgical error, you should contact an experienced medical malpractice attorney.

-It is difficult to know ahead of time how long a surgical error case will take.
+It is difficult to know ahead of time how long a medical mistake case will take.
 Oftentimes, the more serious your injuries are, the longer your case will take to complete.